PaulMatencio/asynchronous/README.md

 # Asynchronous request and Promise

-This is a solution  of the [Udacity's Ajax course]()  [https://www.udacity.com/course/asynchronous-javascript-requests--ud109] and adds new Promise to wrap  XHR Object and promise chaining  Fetch API which is not part of the course The course covers making asynchronous requests using three different methods:
+This repos contains the solution  of the [Udacity's Ajax course]()  [https://www.udacity.com/course/asynchronous-javascript-requests--ud109]
+It adds javascript Promise to wrap (and chain) XHR Object and Fetch API The course covers making asynchronous requests using three different methods:

-## Part of the course
+## Asynchronous request ( part of the course)

 * the XHR object [async-w-fetch]
 * jQuery's `.ajax()` method [async-w-jQuery]